dd32/td-gh-ex/readme.txt

 * Fix: 3-column Post display on small tablets
 * Fix: z-index for Smart Menu HTML areas

+= Version 1.2.4 =
+* Fix: problem with 2 and 3 column post layout
+* Fix: Failure to translate Post Comment and Leave a Reply

 = *** Release Notes also found on Help Tab  *** =